 Adjustability is exactly why I said that "practical usefulness is not always the same as the perfectly engineered solution".
 It's his choice to build something with less adjustability, whether his reasons are aesthetics or engineering or even just a whim.
 Given that he is a custom builder himself and could build a new stem and such I don't think he is really without adjustability anyway, it would just be less practical.
 I wasn't trying to start an argument over what is right or better, just trying to provide insight into why someone would do what he did

 Heck yeah, I just ordered one this past weekend for the purpose of experimenting.
 I'd rather pay for an expensive headset now and know from personal experience what I would like in a future production or custom frame than to just guess on a much more expensive purchase.
-So my Inbred 29er will be 1.5deg slacker next month He's been great to deal with so far, but unfortunately his volumes haven't been working out so he had to raise the price after my order
+So my Inbred 29er will be 1.5deg slacker next month :cool: He's been great to deal with so far, but unfortunately his volumes haven't been working out so he had to raise the price after my order

 Thanks!
 One of the things I've learned as I have gotten older is to think about things when people tell me I'm wrong, figure it out, and admit it if they are right.